 Each of the directors has served continuously as a director since the date he was first elected or appointed.
-The present term of each director will expire immediately prior to the election of directors at the next Annual Meeting of Shareholders, which is scheduled to be held on August 7, 2015.
+The present term of each director will expire immediately prior to the election of directors at the next Annual Meeting of Shareholders, which is scheduled to be held on August 7, 2017.

-Name Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2015 Paule Doré (1) Québec, Canada Corporate Director.
+Name Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2017 Nathalie Bourque (1) Québec, Canada Corporate Director.
+Consultant in public relations, government relations and financial communications.
+Since 2012, member of the Board and Human Resources and Corporate Governance committee of Alimentation Couche-Tard.
+From 2005 to 2015, Vice-President, Public Affairs and Global Communications at CAE Inc. (aircraft simulator manufacturer and pilot training for civil and military customers as well as training for healthcare professionals).
+Prior to 2005, partner at NATIONAL Public Relations.
+2015 4,000 Paule Doré (2) Québec, Canada Corporate Director.
 From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate Officer of CGI Group Inc. (provider of end-to-end IT and business process services).
-2010 17,000 (3) Jean-Louis Fontaine (1) Québec, Canada Vice-Chairman of the Board and director, Bombardier Inc. (diversified manufacturer of transportation equipment).
-1990 48,000 (4) Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek.
-1985 3,592,238 (5) Louis Morin (2) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
-Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's largest media companies).
-2008 20,000 James J. Morris (2) Washington, U.S.A.
+2010 17,000 (3) Gilles Labbé (2) Québec, Canada President and Chief Executive Officer, Héroux-Devtek.
+1985 3,625,520 (4) Louis Morin (1) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
+Up to March 31, 2009, Vice-President and Chief Financial Officer of Québecor Inc. (Québecor is one of Canada's largest media companies).
+2008 20,000 James J. Morris (1) Washington, U.S.A.
 Corporate Director and consultant.
 Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.
 2013 20,000

-Name Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2015 Réal Raymond (1) Québec, Canada Corporate Director and Chairman of the Board of Héroux-Devtek and Metro Inc. Up to 2007, President and Chief Executive Officer of National Bank of Canada (financing corporation and bank).
+Name Principal Occupation during the five preceding years Director Since Number of Common Shares held as at March 31, 2017 Réal Raymond (2)(5) Québec, Canada Corporate Director and Chairman of the Board of Héroux-Devtek and Metro Inc. Up to 2007, President and Chief Executive Officer of National Bank of Canada (financing corporation and bank).
 2010 17,000 Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of moulded and extruded parts for the automotive and industrial markets).
-2000 40,000 (6) Andrew John Stevens (2) Cheltenham, United Kingdom Corporate Director.
+2000 50,000 (6) Andrew John Stevens (1) Cheltenham, United Kingdom Corporate Director.
 Up to November 2011, Chief Executive Officer of COBHAM plc.
-From September 2005 to December 2009, Chief operating Officer of COBHAM plc (provider of innovative range of technologies and services to solve challenging problems across commercial, defense and security markets).
-2014 -
+From September 2005 to December 2009, Chief operating Officer of COBHAM plc (provider of innovative range of technologies and services to solve challenging problems across commercial, defence and security markets).
+2014 12,500